sasuw/log-file-generator/README.md

 ## log-file-generator

-Generates a mock log file in the specified path.
+Generates a mock log file in the specified path and appends a new line to it in a specified interval until stopped.
 If no interval option is given, a new line is generated every 2 seconds.

+Every line looks like this (with current date and time):
+> 2022-04-11 12:23:11 DEBUG [Component] - Log entry

 ## Usage

-``node bin/index.js``
+### Local

+    node bin/index.js

+### Global

+Install with

+    npm i -g log-file-generator

+Run with

+    log-file-generator -f [filename] -i [interval]

 ### Options